ChenJiayi1111/RMTSA/README.md

 ﻿# RMTSA
 ## 1.Introduction

 Laser 3D scanning technology is currently used in various engineering measurements.
-Based on this technology, this article develops a software called `RMTSA`(Rapid Mountain Tunnel Section Analyzer) for obtaining mountain tunnel section data and conducting quantitative analysis of over/under excavation.
-The content includes automatic equidistant continuous cutting of tunnel point cloud data sections, comparison between tunnel section point cloud data and design drawings, and quantitative display of tunnel over/under excavation situations.
+Based on this technology, there is a software called `RMTSA`(Rapid Mountain Tunnel Section Analyzer) for obtaining mountain tunnel section data and conducting quantitative analysis of over/under excavation.
+The content includes automatic equidistant continuous cutting of tunnel point cloud data, comparison between tunnel section point cloud data and the design curve, and quantitative display of tunnel over/under excavation situations.

 ## 2.Main functions
 `RMTSA` is a tool for obtaining data of tunnel sections  and analyze the over/under excavation situations of the mountain tunnel sections.
 It mainly implements the following functions: